SFDO-Tooling/CumulusCI/docs/robot.rst

 cumulusci.yml.

-For example, one of the most common uses of this inner ``options`` section is to use the robot command line option ``--outputdir`` to specify where robot should write its report and log files.
+For example, one of the most common uses of this inner ``options`` section is to use the Robot command line option ``--outputdir`` to specify where Robot should write its report and log files.
 To configure this option for the task, you must remove the leading dashes from the option name and then place that option